Magicanz/HB-LLM-Tools/README.md

-# Homebox Voice Tools
+# Homebox LLM Tools
-### Voice recognition & LLM supported tools for Homebox storage
+### LLM supported tools with Voice Recognition for Homebox storage
 This is a program that does various things using voice recognition and LLMs to interact with your HomeBox storage.

 The current functionality is: